Blackprint/template-js/README.md

 ---

-Feel free to change the LICENSE from this template.
+Feel free to change the LICENSE from this template, as this template is just a template for your new project.

 </details>